DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/topLeft/y.md

 ---
 ---
 ##### shortDescription
-Allows you to specify vertical position of the exported grid.
+Allows you to specify vertical position of the exported DataGrid.

 ---
 <!-- Description goes here -->